 To keep catheterization as smooth as possible, it’s important to drink enough water and to choose a catheter with a high osmolality.
 The water molecules will remain in place, ensuring that the catheter’s low friction surface is maintained throughout the whole catheterization procedure.

-Normally you empty the bladder 4-6 times per day, and that should also be the frequency of Clean Intermittent Catheterization (CIC).
+Normally you empty the bladder 4-6 times per day, and that should also be the frequency of Intermittent Catheterization (IC).

-During the night the body produces a hormone that slows down the urine production so you don’t have to go to the toilet that often.
-For most people with spinal cord injury this hormonal regulation is damaged and it is even more important to empty the bladder just before bed-time to avoid accidents.
+During sleep, the body produces a hormone that slows down the urine production so you don’t have to go to the toilet as often as when you're up and about.
+For most people with spinal cord injury this hormonal regulation is damaged, which means it's even more important to empty the bladder just before bed-time to avoid accidents.

 Many people also try to schedule their daily water intake, and drink less water during the last hours before bedtime.
 Some use medicines (anti-diuretics), and yet some use compression clothes.